jawadkakar/gDoorChallenge/README.md

 git clone https://github.com/jawadkakar/gDoorChallenge.git
 # 2: navigate to the folder where code was downloaded
 cd gDoorChallenge
-# 3: build the code using maven
+# 3: build the code using maven or if you just want to run it go to step 4.
 mvn clean install
 # 4: When the project is successfully build
  cd executabl